pokealarm/pokealarm/README.md

 5. Don't forget to put in your WIFI credentials, your previously retrieved blynk api key and your pushbullet api key at the beginning of the sketch.

-6. Connect a push button to the Pin defined in the arduino sketch.
+6. Connect a push button to the pin defined in the arduino sketch.

 7. Set up a Web server with php activated (there are many tutorials out there for apache2 or lighttpd) and copy the `gps.php` and `gps.txt` to `/var/www/html`.
 Change the permissions of` gps.txt` to owner modify, group and user read and on a command line `sudo chown www-data:www-data gps.txt`

 8. Install the gps logger app for android (https://play.google.com/store/apps/details?id=com.mendhak.gpslogger) or any app, that can send your gps to `http://YOURSERVER/gps.php?lat=%LAT&long=%LON`

-9. On your phone set up a Mobile Hotspot with the SSID and password you defined in the Arduino sketch
+9. On your phone set up a mobile hotspot with the SSID and password you defined in the Arduino sketch